Lucius Blake: Life

-Blake was born in Jamaica and moved to the United States when he was 23 and later to the UK, where he began his film career.
+Blake was born in Jamaica and initially worked with his family planting coffee.
+He moved to Pittsburgh when he was 23, where he had jobs as a chauffeur, janitor, and mechanic, among others.
+In the 1920s, he moved to the UK, where he began his film career.
+His first known film role was in the 1928 Sweeney Todd, followed by seaman Sam in The American Prisoner in 1929.
 He appeared in more than 30 British films, including a key part alongside Conrad Veidt in King of the Damned (1935).
 He was sometimes credited as J. Blake or Sam Blake.
+During his time in the UK there was an attempt on his life, but it is unknown when or by whom.
+He also served as a stretcher-bearer in the London blitz.
+His last known film appearance was an uncredited role as a witch doctor in Old Mother Riley's Jungle Treasure.